RenderKit/ospray/README.md

 : Main parameters of the OBJ material.

-In particular when using the path tracer it is important to adhere to the principle of energy conservation, i.e. that the amount of light reflected by a surface is not larger than the light arriving.
+In particular when using the path tracer it is important to adhere to the principle of energy conservation, i.e., that the amount of light reflected by a surface is not larger than the light arriving.
 Therefore the path tracer issues a warning and renormalizes the color parameters if the sum of `Kd`, `Ks`, and `Tf` is larger than one in any color